zeitgitter/git-timestamp/doc/Timestamping.md

 delays (several minutes).
 Also, the signatures are hard to verify by non-experts.

-# `igitt` goals
+# `zeitgitter` goals

-`igitt` is inspired by the PGP Timestamper, but trying to as simple to use as possible in a `git` context.
+`zeitgitter` is inspired by the PGP Timestamper, but trying to as simple to use as possible in a `git` context.

-The goal of `igitt` is to provide as many independent timestamping services as possible, so a user (or organization) can freely select a subset fulfulling their needs.
+The goal of `zeitgitter` is to provide as many independent timestamping services as possible, so a user (or organization) can freely select a subset fulfulling their needs.

 To establish trust in the service, the source code is made available under an open source license.

-# `igitt` operation
+# `zeitgitter` operation

-`igitt` listens on an HTTPS port and awaits `POST` requests for signing a tag or a branch commit.
+`zeitgitter` listens on an HTTPS port and awaits `POST` requests for signing a tag or a branch commit.
 It then returns the appropriate information, ready for the client to integrate it into its `git` repository, from where it then can be